Affiliate links on Android Authority may earn us a commission. Learn more.

 What is Bluetooth and how does it work?

-You likely use Bluetooth every day, whether syncing headphones with your smartphone or transferring a few files from one device to another.
+You likely use Bluetooth every day, whether for connecting headphones with your smartphone or transferring a few files from one device to another.
 But what is Bluetooth, anyway, why is it so-called, and how does it work?

 We’ll break down a few of the big ideas behind this technology so you can understand more about Bluetooth.